Service Through Research

 AHRQ Evidence-Based Practice Center

-In 1997, TEC was designated as one of 12 original Evidence-based Practice Centers (EPCs) for the federal Agency for Healthcare Research and Quality (AHRQ).
-TEC was first awarded a 5-year contract renewal in 2002, one in 2007, and the latest in 2012, and now serves as one of 11 current EPCs.
-In 2009, TEC was awarded a special 3-year designation as an EPC dedicated to developing comprehensive comparative effectiveness reviews in cancer and infectious diseases.
-The findings of the EPCs provide the foundation on which organizations - such as physician specialty societies - develop clinical practice guidelines, as well as tools and strategies for improving the quality of healthcare services.
+In 1997, CCE, then the Technology Evaluation Center (TEC), was designated as one of 12 original Evidence-based Practice Centers (EPCs) for the Agency for Healthcare Research and Quality (AHRQ).
+Since then TEC and now CCE have continued to serve as an EPC.
+EPC reports provide the foundation on which organizations - such as physician specialty societies - develop clinical practice guidelines, as well as tools and strategies for improving the quality of healthcare services.

 Technology Evaluation Center Assessments

-The Technology Evaluation Center (TEC) creates nationally respected evidence-based assessments of medical technologies.
-TEC produces 10 to 15 assessments and special reports each year.
-Each assessment is a comprehensive evaluation of the clinical effectiveness and appropriateness of a given medical technology.
-These assessments are written by TEC's core staff.
-TEC is composed of experienced physicians and doctorate-level scientists with a history of academic and primary research affiliations and is guided by the Medical Advisory Panel (MAP).
-The MAP is composed of nationally respected physician experts, and has final scientific and clinical authority for all TEC assessments.
+The Center for Clinical Effectiveness (CCE) produces nationally respected evidence-based assessments of medical technologies.
+CCE publishes 15+ assessments and special reports annually.
+Each assessment comprehensively evaluates the clinical effectiveness and appropriateness of a given medical technology.
+These assessments are written by CCE's core staff.
+CCE is composed of experienced physicians and doctorate-level scientists, with a history of academic and primary research affiliations, and is guided by its Medical Advisory Panel (MAP).
+MAP is composed of nationally respected physician experts who have final scientific and clinical authority for all TEC Assessments.

-The TEC Program uses five criteria to assess whether a technology improves health outcomes such as length of life, quality of life and functional ability.
-TEC also uses a formal approach when reviewing the evidence, and all reports are written using a structured format.
+Formulation of TEC Assessments is based on five criteria used to assess whether a technology improves health outcomes such as length of life, quality of life, and functional ability.
+Assessments also employ a formal approach in reviewing evidence.

 Technology Evaluation Center Criteria